-This method is based on an annual dynamic simulation of energy consumption.
+This calculation method is based on an annual dynamic simulation of energy consumption.
 It is intended for buildings which are fully air-conditioned and have a high day time use.
-It has similarities to Method 1, particularly in the accumulation of the performance of individual windows and in the use of formula and tables, but there are differences.
-The main difference is that Method 2 is about controlling the annual air-conditioning energy consumption, rather than reducing the impact of seasonal peak heating and cooling loads.
+It is about controlling the annual air-conditioning energy consumption, rather than reducing the impact of seasonal peak heating and cooling loads.
 As the main consideration is to reduce the energy consumed by air-conditioning plant over the year, the factors in the formula also make provision for the various efficiencies of the likely heating and cooling plant.

-As in Method 1, the formula lends itself to being expressed in a spreadsheet.
-However, unlike Method 1, it has a single formula that covers the total air-conditioning energy consumption for the full year (although the heating and cooling components can be recognised within the formula).
+The calculation lends itself to being expressed in a spreadsheet and is a single formula that covers the total air-conditioning energy consumption for the full year (although the heating and cooling components can be recognised within the formula).